Litter and pollution in the sea Mranaked

 Bans in place

-In late 2022, Wales became the latest nation to take a stance on the plastic problem, by legislating against a comprehensive list of single-use plastic items.
 The Environmental Protection (Single-use Plastic Products) (Wales) Bill was passed by the Senedd in December 2023 and includes items such as plastic cotton bud sticks, thin plastic carrier bags, and products made of oxo-degradable plastic.
+Phase Two of the single use plastic bans which would include banning single use plastic bags is due in 2026.

 Picking up plastic bottle on a beach Triocean